 You may have moved into your new home, but the moving-in process is far from over.
 Making a new house into your new home involves more than just getting the boxes unpacked and all the furniture in place.
 You still have to have to move into the neighborhood.
 It can be a little intimidating, meeting and interacting with all those strangers, especially for shy people.
-So to help you along, here’s how to get involved in your new Los Angeles neighborhood.
+So to help you along, here’s how to get involved in your new Riverside neighborhood.

 Everyone loves a party – an event with food and beverages, an excuse to kick back and chill for a while – so you can’t go wrong here.
 It’s a great way to meet your new neighbors in a setting that’s conducive to goodwill.